Junior Counseling Services Overview

 Junior Guidance Lessons

-The first Junior Guidance Lesson took place on February 2, 3, and 4 in English classes.
+The Junior Guidance Lesson will take place on February 21 & 22 in English classes.
 At this lesson, counselors covered senior course selection, post-secondary options, COVID-19 impacts on college admissions and reviewed how to utilize SchooLinks as a college research tool, and other college search tools.
 The lesson is posted below for you to reference at your convenience.

 At this time, students are encouraged to start identifying their list of 20 schools of potential interest.
 Students should determine whether the SAT/ACT will be necessary to take.
 In May, we will meet again to review the college application process, essays, and what to do over the summer.

-The second Junior Guidance Lesson took place On May 24 & 25 in English classes.
-Counselors presented the College Application process and provided information on things to do now in preparation for the summer as a rising senior.
-The key take away point is to utilize SchooLinks as a reseearch tool and begin building your list of 8-15 schools.
+The second Junior Presentations are tentatively scheduled for late May (date will be announced soon).
+The counselors and CCC will present the College Application process and provide information on things to do now in preparation for the summer as a rising senior.
+The key take away point is to utilize SchooLinks as a research tool and begin building your list of 8-15 schools.
 Please find the presentation posted below as well as a supplemental checklist.

 To locate the items needed as a Senior, such as the Counselor Letter of Recommendation Questionnaire, please visit the Senior tab.